martinezlucas98/threejsTP/README.md

 There is also a red sphere, which represents the camera's "look at" point during the rotations, which is the same as the fixed point P represented by the green sphere.
 Therefore it's located in the same position as the green sphere.
 That is why you cannot see the red sphere.

+## Bugs 🐛 🐛

+If a bug occurs please refresh the web page and check if it still occurs.

+> For example, in just one of our many (hundreds) tests, while rotating the up and down key where inverted.
+Refreshing the web page solved it.